Curcuma [KER-koo-muh] is an elegant perennial summer plant with over 100 species.

 The ginger Curcuma is recognized as one of the most vibrant summer garden plants.

-During its flowering season, this plant produces bright, trumpet-shaped flower bracts with blooms in pink, white, and purple hues.
+During its flowering season, this plant produces bright, trumpet-shaped flower bracts with blooms in pink, white, orange, yellow, and purple hues.

-Some curcuma species emerge before the foliage (hidden gingers) and make for the best summer cut flowers.
+Some curcuma species emerge before the foliage (hidden gingers), making the best summer cut flowers.

-These small, summery flowers adorn the plant’s lengthy stems which also boast green, lance-shaped leaves.
+These small, summery flowers adorn the plant’s lengthy stems, which boast green, lance-shaped leaves with a mild scent.

 They make for a gorgeous addition to garden beds, garden borders, and container gardens.